 Fainting or loss of consciousness

 Slow or fast heart rate, or a combination of both

 Constant twitching of muscles in the chest or abdomen

 A complete failure of a modern pacemaker is rare.
-Most of the time, "malfunction" of a pacemaker means it is working normally, but may need to be reprogrammed.
-Other times, there might be a problem with the battery, a lead, or an electrode.
+Most of the time, problems occur when the pacemaker is working properly, but it may just need to be reprogrammed.
+Other times, there might be a true problem with the battery, a lead, or an electrode.
 These problems can sometimes be fixed with reprogramming of the pacemaker.
 Other times, they may require a procedure to fix the problem.
 This is often called a lead revision.

 Causes for a pacemaker failure include:

 Loose or broken wire between the pacemaker and the heart